Most marketers know that their visual marketing assets should serve a purpose beyond making a blog post or tweet look pretty.

 For example, say someone else has written an in-depth article about how to finance a business, and you’ve just uploaded an infographic to the page.
 Although the two might be equally valuable to a reader, Google can’t read the text on your infographic.
 So the value you’re delivering won’t be credited with a top ranking spot for the relevant keywords in its search results.

-To combat this issue, you should always accompany an infographic with comprehensive written text.
+To combat this issue, you should always accompany an infographic with comprehensive SEO content.

 The accompanying text shouldn’t repeat what’s included in the infographic word-for-word, as that doesn’t add any additional value to your audience (which is always your primary goal).
 Instead, you might want to expand on some of the points featured in the infographic.